OmeWillem/OmeWillem/README.md

 - 👋 Hey, My name is @OmeWillem.
 - 👀 I'm a experienced programmer with knowledge of front- and backend.
 - 🌱 Modded Spigot Development (also known as Resourcepack Development) is my main fixation at the moment.
-- 💞️ I'm experienced with these programming languages: C#, JS, Java, Markup en Lua!
+- 💞️ I can do anything with enough motivation, but I mostly use Java.
 - 📫 You can send me a message on Discord!
 My tag is "willem.dev"